53 Old-Time Home Remedies We’ve Forgotten—But Need to Bring Back ASAP

 Aspirin for calluses and corns

 To create your own corn-softening compound, crush five or six uncoated aspirin tablets into a fine powder.
 Mix the powder thoroughly with one half teaspoon of lemon juice and one half teaspoon of water.
 Dab the paste onto the thickened skin, lay a piece of plastic wrap on top, and cover the plastic with a heated towel.
 Remove everything after ten minutes and gently scrub away the loosened skin with a pumice stone.
 Of course, you shouldn’t try this if you are allergic to aspirin.
+Read how to use a pumice stone to get the best results.

 Milk of magnesia for canker sores